KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Lillith Ashford.md

 ###### Recruitment
 Lillith Ashford was auto admitted into the peacekeeper force due to her finesse, support and fighting capabilities and was given S-Rank
 ##### Abilities
-Lillith is a level 17 Bladed Bravado Dancer
+Lillith is a Bladed Bravado Dancer